-Along the way, Jream and her Dad would stop at the local convenient store to pick up missing ingredients needed to make Grandma Bea’s more than famous, buttermilk biscuits.
-Things like, butter, flour, baking soda, or salt.
+Along the way, Jream and her Dad would stop at the local convenience store to pick up missing ingredients needed to make Grandma Bea’s more than famous, buttermilk biscuits.
+Things like butter, flour, baking soda, or salt.
 Jream absolutely loved her Grandmother’s biscuits as they were by far her favorite food to eat.

 After purchasing all that was needed and quickly leaving the store it would take just a few more minutes before finally arriving at Grandma Bea’s.

 The house was a perfect Grandma-ish house.
-You could walk inside each time and smell something really good cooking.
+You could walk inside each time and smell some really good cooking.
 Each room was big enough to get lost in but small enough to be warm and cozy.
-They were big old fashioned rooms complete with dark hard wood flooring.
+They were big old fashioned rooms complete with dark hardwood flooring.
 The furniture was all wood and everything was covered in plastic, not to mention no one ever wanted to go into the basement.

 As Jream walked in through the side door that led straight into the kitchen, she found Grandma Bea waiting by the stove as she prepared a pot of percolating coffee.
 She stopped momentarily to give Jream a long hug hello.